Are you planning 2 days in NYC with kids? Today we are sharing our tips and 3 sample New York City itineraries to plan your visit to New York!

 When planning your accommodations be sure to include all fees and consider where you want to visit.
 Pick a location based on things you want to see and do.

-On our most recent visit we stayed in Times Square at The Westin New York.
+Another visit we stayed in Times Square at The Westin New York.
 It was a great location for families.
 Check out our review: Where to Stay in New York City: Westin New York Times Square Review

 What to See in New York City